rhugonnet/ww_tvol_study/README.md

 # ww_tvol_study

-Code and results of Hugonnet et al. (202X), Accelerated global glacier mass loss in the early twenty-first century.
+Code and results of Hugonnet et al. (2021), *Accelerated global glacier mass loss in the early twenty-first century*, Nature.

 Below a short guide to: manipulate the dataset, reproduce the processing steps, and reproduce the figures and tables.